-The Transactions of the Lodge, Ars Quatuor Coronatorum, contain a summary of the business of the Lodge, full text of the papers read in Lodge together with the discussions, many essays communicated by the brethren for which no time can be found at the meetings, biographies, historical notes, reviews of Masonic publications, is and queries, obituary, and other matter.
-The Antiquarian Reprints of the Lodge, Quatuor Coronatorum Antigrapha, appear at undefined intervals, consist of facsimiles of documents of Masonic interest with commentaries or introductions by brothers well rmed on the subjects treated of.
+The Transactions of the Lodge, Ars Quatuor Coronatorum, contain a summary of the business of the Lodge, the full text on the papers read in Lodge together with the discussions, many essays communicated by the brethren but for which no time can be found at the meetings, biographies, historical notes, reviews of Masonic publications, notes and queries, obituary, and other matter.

+The Antiquarian Reprints of the Lodge, Quatuor Coronatorum Antigrapha, appear at undefined intervals, and consist of facsimiles of documents of Masonic interest with commentaries or introductions by brothers well informed on the subjects treated of.

-The Library has now been arranged at No. 27, Great Queen Street, Lincoln's Inn Fields, London, where nbers of both Circles may consult the books on application to the Secretary.
+The Library has been arranged at No. 27, Great Queen Street, Lincoln's Inn Fields, London, where Members of both Circles may consult the books on application to the Secretary.